 With the ending of boarding education, the school was able to convert old boarding houses to other uses: a Pre-Prep opened in Grindal House in 1993, and the School House (1880) was completely refurbished as the Mills Centre for art and design in 2005.
 The 1938 Junior School ‘Cholmeley’ building was replaced, in 2016, by a state-of-the-art Junior School for pupils in Years 3 to 6.

 The last boarders left in 1997.
 Girls joined the school in 1993, with the creation of the Pre-Preparatory School but were not allowed to move on to the Junior School and above.
 In 2004, girls were admitted at 7+ and 16+ and in 2006 girls were admitted at 11+.
 Highgate is now fully co-educational.

-Former pupils of the School remain part of the School community by automatically becoming Cholmeleians (taking our Founder’s name) or, more familiarly, OCs.
-The Cholmeleian Society, in conjunction with the School and its Foundation Office, organises dinners, drinks receptions and careers events, and supports OC sports teams which play in a number of leagues.
-The School fosters contact between OCs and the School by arranging regular social occasions and reunions throughout the year: we like to think that the global family of Cholmeleians is an incredibly valuable source of advice, support and comradeship for all pupils moving on from Highgate.
+Former pupils of the School remain part of the School community by automatically becoming Cholmeleians in memory of our Founder Sir Roger Cholmeley, or, more familiarly, OCs.
+The Cholmeleian Society, in conjunction with the School and its Development Office, organises dinners, reunions, and careers events, and supports OC sports teams which play in a number of leagues.
+For more information, see our alumni web page http://www.highgateschool.org.uk/oc